VHDPlus/vhdplus-website/docs/community_motor.md

 Finaly all Echo outputs should be connected through the voltage divider (or level shifter) with the FPGA.
 The Trigger pins should be connected together with one FPGA pin.

 #### Debugging
-If you want to get information about the current state of the route, you can connect an [HC-05 bluetooth module*](https://amzn.to/2rw1Bpe) with the RX and TX I/Os.
+If you want to get information about the current state of the route, you can use the [example from Github](https://github.com/leonbeier/VHDPlus_Libraries_and_Examples/tree/master/Examples/Hardware/Output/Motor_Route) connect an [HC-05 bluetooth module*](https://amzn.to/2rw1Bpe) with the RX and TX I/Os.
 This lets you connect your phone with the module and get live updates to a Serial Blutooth Terminal app.

 ## The software